dieterich-lab/rp-bp/docs/getting-started.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## How to report issues

+To report bugs and issues with the `rpbp` package, please use the [bug tracker](https://github.com/dieterich-lab/rp-bp/issues).
+Please follow the instructions and guidelines given in the template.